iserviceweb/faqs-page/README.md

 1. Add a **div** element with **class="container"**.
 This div will contain all the content of the page.

 2. Within the container, add an **image** corresponding to the product or service you chose.
-For example, in the demo above, I added the RadicalX logo.
+For example, in the demo above, I added the iserviceweb logo.

 3. Add an **h1** element for the "Frequently Asked Questions" title.